RobbyLawrence/Volsweeper/README.md

 on usage.

 If you need to add another header file in the `include` directory, you'll need to change `CMakeLists.txt`.
-This is an involved process, and will involve deleting and recreating the `build` directory.
+This is an involved process!.
 One should not do this unless they are comfortable with the CMake build system and the processes involved therein!